-Flowers are large and showy, about 3cm across with broad pink petals up to 16 x 13mm.
-The petals are brighter pink in bud and on freshly opened flowers, but fade to pale pink.
+Flowers are large and showy, about 3cm across with pale pink petals up to 16 x 13mm.
+The petals are brighter pink in bud and on freshly opened flowers.
 They are often crumpled and have an irregular margin.
 The stamens are comparitively long, sometimes pale pink at the base and either glabrous or sometimes with a few hairs on the anthers.
 The sepals are broadly triangular, reflexed and concave inside with medium long points, pubescent, often reddening inside at the base as the fruit begins to develop.
 Styles are pale yellow or green.
 The receptacle is hairy and the carpels pilose.

 Leaves are yellow-green to mid green in colour with five leaflets.
-They have compoundly serrate leaflets with undulating margins giving a strongly crisped appearance.
+Leaflets are compoundly serrate with undulating margins giving a strongly crisped appearance.
 An interesting feature is the curved, stiffened main vein which gives them a distinctive humped appearance, especially noticeable on the terminal leaflet.
 The shape of the terminal leaflet varies from narrowly oblong (with parallel sides) to more broadly obovate.
-There is a long cuspidate-acuminate apex and the base is entire to slightly indented.
+There is a long cuspidate-acuminate apex and the base is entire to slightly emarginate.

-Younger leaves on near-prostrate stems growing on chalk grassland have much narrower and flatter leaflets, but still with the distinctive crisped margins.
+Younger leaves on near-prostrate stems growing on chalk grassland have much narrower and flatter leaflets, but still have the distinctive crisped margins.

-Leaflets are white-felted or whitish-green felted below, confirming that this plant belongs in series Discolores.
+Leaflets are silvery or whitish-green below, confirming that this plant belongs in series Discolores.

-Stems are moderately slender, sharply or bluntly angled, usually becoming dark purple in colour, though often with a speckled appearance.
+Stems are moderately robust, sharply or bluntly angled, usually becoming dark purple in colour, though often with a speckled appearance.
 They have numerous to dense coarse whitish hairs which may be very obvious on older stems.
-The prickles are long-based, quite stout, usually strongly declining and curved or sometimes slightly declining and nearly straight, coloured purple with a yellow point.
+The prickles are long-based, quite stout, usually strongly declining and curved or sometimes slightly declining and nearly straight, yellow or turning purple with a yellow tip.
 They can be quite sparse along the stems or moderately crowded.